kneo/indi-bresserexos2/README.md

 Usually everything else falls into places here.
 When connecting to the Indiservice in kstars, it should already have selected your serial port.
 But depending on how much equipment you have hocked up, you may have to choose the right port for your mount profile.

+If you want to use an Autoguider, you can set up the autoguiding options, set the "Via" to "Bresser Exos II GoTo Driver (for Firmware V2.3)" set "Guider" to your autoguider.

 ### Stellarium
 You can also use Stellarium, but you need to set up an Indi instead of the Ascom device (assuming you previously used this).
 The Telescope Control plug in is quite simple.
 You just need to select the Indi connector, and enter the IP-Address of your Rasperry PI in the "Indi Settings" Groupbox.